The Bankrate promise

 Will it be more difficult to get insurance if you get dropped?

 Unfortunately, if your car insurance company drops you from coverage, getting another policy could be difficult and expensive, depending on the reason for your cancellation.
-The reasons that often lead to the cancellation, such as a license suspension, may be viewed by other insurance companies as evidence of high-risk behavior, which generally leads to higher premiums.
+The reasons that often lead to the cancellation, such as a license suspension, may be viewed by other insurance companies as evidence of high-risk behavior, which generally leads to higher costs of car insurance.

 Frequently asked questions

-The best car insurance depends on where you live, your personal details, your driving history and your preferences.
+The best car insurance depends on your financial situation in addition to where you live, your personal details, your driving history and your preferences.
 If you have been dropped from coverage and you are looking for a new policy, you may want to get quotes from several companies to find an option that fits your needs.

 Yes, you will likely be able to find coverage again if your carrier dropped your policy.
-However, you may not want to hide the fact that you were dropped from your new carrier.
+When doing so, it’s important not to intentionally hide your canceled coverage status from your new insurer.
 Misrepresenting an insurance application can lead to having your policy canceled all over again.
 If you are unable to find auto insurance coverage from a private carrier, you may need to reach out to your state’s Department of Insurance to discuss your options for coverage.